JetBrains/lets-plot-docs/source/python/pages/as_discrete.rst

 - Nominal: unordered categories (e.g., colors, names)
 - Ordinal: categories with a meaningful order (e.g., education levels, rating scales)

-When visualizing Pandas series in Lets-Plot, ordinal data can be represented using `Pandas Categorical <https://pandas.pydata.org/docs/user_guide/categorical.html>`__ type with the ordered parameter set to ``True`` and a specified category order.
-Lets-Plot will respect this ordering in the resulting visualizations.
+When visualizing Pandas series in *Lets-Plot*, ordinal data can be represented using `Pandas Categorical <https://pandas.pydata.org/docs/user_guide/categorical.html>`__ type with the ordered parameter set to ``True`` and a specified category order. *Lets-Plot* will respect this ordering in the resulting visualizations.

-Alternatively, Lets-Plot provides the :py:mod:`as_discrete() <lets_plot.mapping.as_discrete>` function, which offers similar capabilities for any data type, not limited to Pandas DataFrames.
+Alternatively, *Lets-Plot* provides the :py:mod:`as_discrete() <lets_plot.mapping.as_discrete>` function, which offers similar capabilities for any data type, not limited to Pandas DataFrames.
 This function allows for flexible manipulation of discrete data, including:

 1. Annotation of numeric data as discrete: This allows continuous variables to be treated as categorical for visualization purposes.
 2. Specification of discrete variable ordering: The order can be based on the variable’s own values or the values of another variable.